JakobGroeftehauge/Brick-Pose-Estimation/README.md

 * Keras RetinaNet - Non-Axis Aligned with Combined Bounding Box regression and Angle subnet.

 ### Data
 * Simple Dataset - Single Layer of Bricks
 * On Pallet Dataset - Multiple Stacked Layers of Bricks
+* Old Bricks - Single Layer og Used Bricks

 ### Other